 This one is by Thom Browne from his Spring 2013 collection and I think it’s a great idea that you could use for mixing subtly different prints.
 It looks like each fabric piece is edged with a narrow bias binding in sweeping curvy shapes.
 Even small peephole gaps can be left for a bit of cheeky skin exposure.
 Maybe use this idea on just a yoke area, a bodice or make a skirt and incorporate the wave shapes at the hemline.
 You could experiment with toning plain colours or prints dpeneding on what you prefer.
 Could be fun!

 So there we have it.
 I had fun putting this post together and I for one feel very inspired after doing it.
-Any of these ideas appeal?
-Let me know in comments.
+Does any of these ideas appeal?
+Let me know in the comments.

 Ooh and in case you’re interested I have some other posts in this series that you might like to take a look at:

 Thank you so much for visiting my little corner of the interwebs and having a read and please don’t be a stranger, come back and visit again!